asciamanna/starter-tdd-kata-java/README.md

 ## Dependencies
 - JUnit 5
-- AssertJ assertion library
+- AssertJ fluent assertion library
-- Mockito (if you need it - remember you can always hand roll your fakes!)
+- Mockito (if you need it - remember you can always hand roll your test doubles / fakes!)